 - Master Meal List – I make a list of all the meals my family likes organized by main protein source, (i.e. poultry, no or low-meat, beef, camping, soups, etc.).
 These meals have been tested by my family and approved.
 Any meals on this master meal list that my family no longer loves, I remove.

 - Meals to Try List – You can make a list of meals to try but I find the easiest way to keep track of anything new I want to make is to take a picture on my phone.
 A quick screenshot of the recipe on a phone is simple and very fast.
 Periodically, I scroll through my photos and try to incorporate a new recipe into our plan if we’re in a lull or need another idea.
-If it’s a winner it makes it to the Master Meal List
+If it’s a winner it makes it to the Master Meal List.
+I also love to use the Paprika App to keep track of new recipes to try from internet searches or Pinterest.

 Alright friends, if you have a tip to share, I’d love to hear it!
-Are you one of the rare people who love to meal plan?
+Are you one of the rare people who love meal plans?
 If so, please share in the comments below!